Back to Blog

 How TakeTurns makes it better

-Track versions automatically
+Track versions of shared documents

 #5: Keep a full history of exchanges just in case it ends up in front of a judge